 Selling, General and Administrative Expenses.
 The Company's selling, general and administrative expenses consist primarily of staff compensation, advertising, depreciation and occupancy costs.
-The Company's selling, general and administrative expenses were \$1.53 billion for the year ended December 31, 2015, up 7.6% from \$1.43 billion for the year ended December 31, 2015, down \$1.43 billion for the year ended December 31, 2015, down from \$0.4% for 2014.
+The Company's selling, general and administrative expenses were \$1.53 billion for the year ended December 31, 2015, up 7.6% from \$1.43 billion for the year ended December 31, 2015, up 7.6% from \$1.43 billion for the year ended December 31, 2015, down from \$0.4% for 2014.
+In 2015, selling, general and administrative expenses were 30.1% for 2015, down from 30.4% for 2014.
 In 2015, selling, general and administrative expenses increased for all three of the Company's reportable segments compared to 2014.
 As percentage of revenue, selling, general and administrative expenses for the Company's permanent placement staffing and risk consulting and internal audit services divisions decreased in 2015 compared to 2014, however for the temporary and consulting staffing division, selling, general and administrative expenses increased as a percentage of revenue.
 Contributing factors for each reportable segment are discussed below in further detail.

-Selling, general and administrative expenses for the Company's temporary and consultant staffing services division were \$1.06 billion for the year ended December 31, 2015, up 7.8% from \$987 million for the year ended December 31, 2014.
-As a percentage of revenues, selling, general and administrative expenses for temporary and consultant staffing services were 27.1% in 2015, up from 26.8% in 2014.
-For 2015 compared to 2014, the increase in selling, general and administrative expenses as a percentage of revenue is primarily due to an increase in field compensation expense and variable overhead, partially offset by a decrease in admin compensation and fixed overhead.
+Selling, general and administrative expenses for the Company's temporary and consultant staffing division were \$1.06 billion for the year ended December 31, 2015, up 7.8% from \$987 million for the year ended December 31, 2014.
+As a percentage of revenues, selling, general and administrative expenses for temporary and consultant staffing were 27.1% in 2015, up from 26.8% in 2014.
+For 2015 compared to 2014, the increase in selling, general and administrative expenses as a percentage of revenue is primarily due to an increase in field compensation expense and variable overhead, partially offset by a decrease in administrative compensation and fixed overhead.